DOL Revamps COVID-19 Leave Rule After Court Loss - Law360

 Judge Oetken had found that the DOL went too far in its initial rule when it blocked workers from taking FFCRA leave if their employers don't have work for them to perform.

-The DOL in Friday's rule also stood steadfast on its previous interpretation of the FFCRA that so-called intermittent, or periodic, leave under the law is allowed only if an employee gets permission from their employer to do so.
+The DOL in Friday's rule also remained steadfast on its previous interpretation of the FFCRA that so-called intermittent, or periodic, leave under the law is allowed only if an employee gets permission from their employer to do so.
+But the agency offered a more fulsome explanation of its position that it said is intended to "supplement" but not replace its earlier stated position.

-Judge Oetken had held that while the Labor Department had good reason to block workers from taking brief bouts of leave while they still pose an infection risk, the agency "utterly fail[ed] to explain why employer consent is required for the remaining qualifying conditions."
-As such, the judge nixed the requirement that workers get permission before taking intermittent leave.

-"The Department believes the employer-approval condition for intermittent leave under its FMLA regulation is appropriate in the context of FFCRA intermittent leave for qualifying reasons that do not exacerbate risk of COVID-19 contagion," the DOL said in Friday's rule.
-"It best meets the needs of businesses that this general principle is carried through to the COVID-19 context, by requiring employer approval for such leave."
+"The Department believes the employer-approval condition for intermittent leave under its [Family and Medical Leave Act] regulation is appropriate in the context of FFCRA intermittent leave for qualifying reasons that do not exacerbate risk of COVID-19 contagion," the DOL said in Friday's rule.
+"It is a longstanding principle of FMLA intermittent leave that such leave should, where foreseeable, avoid 'unduly disrupting the employer's operations.'
+It best meets the needs of businesses that this general principle is carried through to the COVID-19 context, by requiring employer approval for such leave."

-Besides those elements, the rule also updated the definition of "health care provider" after Judge Oetken found that the agency defined the term far too broadly the first time around.
-The FFCRA exempts health care providers from its mandates.
+Besides those elements, the rule also updated the definition of "health care provider," whom the FFCRA explicitly excludes, after Judge Oetken found that the agency crafted a definition of the term that was far too broad and potentially cut off too many workers from using of the leave.

+For example, the DOL's lengthy definition included anyone employed at hospitals, medical schools and a range of other places "where medical services are provided."
+It also encompassed any employee of a contractor at one of those facilities and anyone employed by a business that produces medical equipment, according to the judge's order.

+Under the revised definition, a worker is a health care provider if the individual is "capable of providing health care services," which include "diagnostic services, preventive services, treatment services, or other services that are integrated with and necessary to the provision of patient care" or otherwise meets the FMLA's definition of the term.

+"Congress' optional exclusion of emergency responders in addition to health care providers demonstrates that Congress was intending to provide a safety valve to ensure that critical health and safety services would not be understaffed during the pandemic," the Labor Department said.
+"Given this context, the Department concluded Congress did not intend to limit the optional health care provider exclusion to only physicians and others who make medical diagnoses."

-The DOL also acted to "clarify" several issues regarding how workers notify employers that they will use FFCRA leave, according to Friday's rule.
+The DOL also sought to "clarify" several issues regarding how workers notify employers that they will use FFCRA leave, according to Friday's rule.

+The FFCRA took effect April 1, several weeks after it was signed by President Donald Trump, and will remain in place until the end of the year.
+It includes two components: the Emergency Paid Sick Leave Act and the Emergency Family and Medical Leave Expansion Act.

+The law, which applies to most employers with under 500 employees, provides workers with two weeks — up to 80 hours — of leave at full pay if they're sick or have to quarantine, and the same allotment at partial pay if workers have to care for sick family members or homebound children.
+The law also provides two weeks of unpaid time off followed by 10 weeks at partial pay to workers who can't work because their child's school or day care provider has closed.

 --Editing by Breda Lund.